NelloKudo/osu-winello/README.md

 # osu-winello
-osu! stable installer for Linux with patched Proton-osu and other features.
+osu! stable installer for Linux with patched wine-osu and other features.

 ![ezgif com-video-to-gif(1)](https://user-images.githubusercontent.com/98063377/224407211-70fa648c-b96f-442b-b5f5-eaf28a84670a.gif)